Lynch0001/Lynch0001.github.io/README.md

 </p>

 ## Book Order Microservice App
-Description: [Still working on this] Web application that allows users to view data fed by a CSV file from the NASA Exoplanet Data Archive(Roughly 4000 planets that have been identified outside of our solar system).
-It is built with Spring, Angular and PostgreSQL.
+Description: [Still working on this] Web application that allows users to view a mock bookstore catalog and order books.
+It is built with Spring and Angular and employs multiple databases (MySQL/PostgreSQL/H2/Derby) some implementing Flyway.
+The App uses a Eureka server for service discovery and a Zuul Gateway to manage access.
+It also employs RabbitMQ messaging to alert an order acknowledgement service that an order has been received.
+The Main service (the catalog service) consumes three services to produce the catalog - a store inventory service, a book service that provides book details, and a mock review service that provides book reviews.

 <p>Link to Repo: <a href="https://github.com/Lynch0001/bomms">Here</a></p>